There’s never been a better time for you to share your message and creative brilliance with the world.

 Let me suggest this:

 It is our responsibility not only to create.
 It’s also our responsibility to figure out, gain the skill sets, and enlist allies & mentors to get our distinct message out there.
-You may not agree, but I’d love to hear your take on what I suggest in the comments section below.

 1. Now more than ever people and businesses need what intelligent, sensitive creatives have to offer.